AshSchultz/Advent-of-Code-2025/README.md

 # Advent-of-Code-2025
-Code repository for my solutions to Advent of Code 2025
+Code repository for my solutions to Advent of Code 2025 in rust.